 You’ll also be asked how many years of experience you have, how many employees you have (if any), if you use vehicles for business or not, and how many previous insurance claims you may have filed.
 Insurance companies want to know these details to determine what annual premium (a.k.a. the price of a policy) to charge.

-What Is an Insurance Company?
+What Is an Insurance Broker?

-Who Sets the Price of Insurance Rates?
+Who Sets the Cost of a Business Insurance Policy?

 Even if you haven’t filed any claims, premiums may fluctuate year-over-year depending on a variety of factors, including: